My Phone on Expo

 Unless you have already done a couple of days with your phone set into "continuous GPS mode", you have no idea how long your battery will last.
 So if you haven't already practiced this on a fell in the UK, you need to bring a phone backup battery with you on expo.

-You can buy phone battery backups in Austria, but they are a bit epxensive, and hard to find in Bad Aussee (try the post office phone shop, or the deviously hidden electronics repair shop in central Bad Aussee).
+You can buy phone battery backups in Austria, but they are a bit epxensive, and hard to find in Bad Aussee (only available in 2024 in the "chemists" opposite the post office and down the hill a bit, which has a range of electronics stuff).

 How